-In FY 2023, staff attended meetings of the Lower Colorado Regional Water Planning Group and reported on any key updates at the Board Meetings.
-The GM and the alternate served as the Groundwater Management Area (GMA) 10 representatives through August 31, 2023 and continue to serve as liasions.
-Meetings attended are:
+In FY 2024, staff attended meetings of the Lower Colorado Regional Water Planning Group (Region K) and reported on any key updates at the Board Meetings.
+The GM and the alternate served as the Groundwater Management Area (GMA) 10 representatives through August 31, 2024 and continue to serve as liaisons.
+Region K Meetings attended are: